Refinitiv/websocket-api/Applications/Examples/RDP/go/README.md

 ## Summary

-__IMPORTANT NOTE__ regarding the following example, market_price_rdpgw_client_cred_auth:
+__IMPORTANT NOTE__ regarding the following examples:
-Version 2 authentication example is available as Early Access to API developers to preview changes required to use this new authentication mechanism.
+Version 2 authentication examples are available as Early Access to API developers to preview changes required to use this new authentication mechanism.
 Please note that ability to setup Service Accounts to use this authentication is forthcoming.